-Founded in 1957, Donwell was one of the first companies in the U.S. to offer Teflon® Coating Services.
-Donwell has been a licensed Teflon® applicator since DuPont first instituted its licensing program.
+Founded in 1957, Donwell was one of the first companies in the U.S. to offer Teflon® industrial coating services.
+Donwell has been a Licensed Industrial Applicator of Teflon® industrial coatings since DuPont first instituted its licensing program.
 Following are some of the unique properties of Teflon® and some tips for choosing the proper Teflon® coating for your application.
 Contact us today to discuss your application with an experienced Donwell engineer.

-The following characteristics are common to all Teflon® coatings in varying degrees.
-The unique combination of properties inherent to all Teflon® coatings make them a natural choice in a number of industries.
+The following characteristics are common to all Teflon® industrial coatings in varying degrees.
+The unique combination of properties inherent to all Teflon® industrial coatings make them a natural choice in a number of industries.

 NON-STICK – Very few solid substances will permanently adhere to a Teflon® coating.
 While tacky materials may show some adhesion, almost all substances release easily.